Click on the links below to preview selected pages from this course.

 Author information: Diana Harrington, BS, HT(ASCP) is a histotechnologist at The Dermatology Center of Indiana.
 Since graduating from Indiana University, she has worked in various hospital laboratories as a medical technologist and histotechnologist.
 Her experience led her to teach IU students as a Clinical Education Supervisor and create the Histotechnology Program as Program Director for Keiser University in Florida.

 Reviewer information: Brooke Eguia, BS, MS, HTL(ASCP) is the Pathology Technical Supervisor at Fairview Southdale Hospital in Edina, Minnesota.
 She graduated from St. Cloud State University with a Bachelor of Science degree in general biology and from Capella University with a Master of Science in Human Service with a specialization in Health Care Administration.
-During her time as an undergraduate, Brooke's interests and studies focused on histologic techniques and gross anatomic dissection.
-Her senior year, she co-authored for aquatic toxicology research that Aquaculture published in January 2009.
-Acting as a primary health career mentor to high school students, Brooke satisfied her desire for training and teaching histotechnicians and also worked as adjunct faculty at Rasmussen College, as a Medical Assistant laboratory techniques instructor.
+As a primary health career mentor to high school students, Brooke satisfied her desire for training and teaching histotechnicians and also worked as adjunct faculty at Rasmussen College, as a Medical Assistant laboratory techniques instructor.
 Most recently, she has focused on proctoring histology students in clinical/classroom progress and exam preparation.